School STEM Program - Introduction

 -

-Schools may conduct the program at a trained local makerspace with access to equipment and guidance.
+Schools may conduct the program at a local makerspace with access to equipment and guidance.

 -

-A Maker Mentor co-runs sessions with teachers, offering in-process Professional Development (PD).
+A Maker Mentor co-runs sessions with teachers, offering in-class Professional Development (PD).

 Incursion at School Campus with Maker Mentor